bbc/childrens-games-starter-pack/docs/data-storage.md

 function.
 This stores a JSON key-value pair that can then be pulled out as described in the next section.

-The exceptions to this are the global settings: muted, subtitles, and motion.
+The exceptions to this are the global settings: audio, subtitles, and motion.
 These settings persist between games, and as such have their own setters:

 ````
-gmi.setMuted(true/false);
+gmi.setAudio(true/false)
-gmi.setSubtitles(true/false);
+gmi.setSubtitles(true/false)
-gmi.setMotion(true/false);
+gmi.setMotion(true/false)
 ````